Learn bodyboarding in Cornwall and prepare to get highly addicted!

 Bodyboarding has Tom Morey to thank for tinkering with a block of foam in 1971, and effectively modernising what ancient Polynesians had done for thousands of years.

-On arriving in the Big Island of Hawaii, he bought some nine-foot blocks of foam with the idea of shaping a board he could ride prone.
+On arriving in the Big Island of Hawaii, he bought some nine-foot blocks of foam with the idea of shaping a board he could ride prone (lying down).
 His first creation was a failure but after deciding to cut the second block of foam in two bodyboarding was born.

 Bodyboarding grew steadily throughout the 70s as people the world over discovered the joy of riding a bodyboard and groups of keen riders sprung up in Hawaii, the East & West coast of the U.S., Australia, South America, and more recently in Europe and Japan.